lupyuen/pinephone-lvgl-zig/README.md

 # Feature Phone UI for Apache NuttX RTOS

-_We've created an LVGL Feature Phone UI for WebAssembly.
+_We created an LVGL Feature Phone UI for WebAssembly.
 Will it run on PinePhone?_

 Let's refactor the LVGL Feature Phone UI, so that the same Zig Source File will run on BOTH WebAssembly and PinePhone!
 (With Apache NuttX RTOS)